“Make Me an Offer” that Gets Results

 Step 1 – Evaluate the home and determine an offer price.

-- Consider all variables — Has this home sat on the market for a while or has it just been listed and may sell quickly?
+• Consider all variables — Has this home sat on the market a while or has it just been listed and may sell quickly?
 Is it more of a buyers’ market or sellers’ in this neighborhood?

-- If you make an offer under the asking price, make sure you back it up so the sellers don’t view it as just a “lowball” Show them current comps or indicate any valid issues that may decrease the home’s value.
+• If you make an offer under the asking price, make sure you back it up so the sellers don’t view it as just a “lowball” offer.
+Show them current comps or indicate any valid issues that may decrease the home’s value.

-- Be cordial and not critical of the home.
+• Be cordial and not critical of the home.
 Sellers can be sentimental and may select buyers for more personal reasons than just price.
-Use that to your advantage!
+It’s time to go for it!
 Write your own “love” letter about the home and why you and your family will be the right owners to care for it.
-Your agent also can pass along information about you.
+Your agent can also pass along information about you.

 Step 3 — Show you are a serious buyer.

-- Always include your pre-approval letter for a mortgage and put up a reasonable amount for your earnest money deposit.
+• Always include your pre-approval letter for a mortgage and put up a reasonable amount for your earnest money depsit.
 You want to show the sellers you are serious and capable financially to buy this home.

 - If the home just came on the market and already has multiple offers, you may need to go higher in price and/or have fewer contingencies.
 A seller is going to choose the best offer first and start negotiating with that offer.
 So, give it your best shot right out of the gate in these circumstances.

-With these tips in mind, you should be able to close the deal on your new home.
+With these tips in mind, you should be able to close the deal on our new home.
 Just a few more steps ahead and you’re almost there!